isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 ### **Others**

-#### 17. What documents do I need to present to the airline staff when checking in at the airport in Singapore for my departure flight to Hong Kong SAR?
+#### 17. What documents do I need to present to the airline staff when checking in at the airport in Singapore for my departure flight to Hong Kong?

 You must present to the airline staff the following:
  <ol style="margin-top:0px; list-style-type: disc;">